 Even in a situation where the defendant needs to post bail, it might be possible to get approval to allow the bond to be posted in court, which would prevent the need for a defendant to go into custody before they bail out.

-The procedure to clear bench warrants in California will differ from each judge and courthouse.
+The procedure to clear bench warrants in California will differ for each judge and courthouse.

 Felony vs. misdemeanor cases

-However, in all felony cases, a defendant will be required to personally appear in the court for a bench warrant to be recalled.
+However, in all felony cases, a defendant must personally appear in court for a bench warrant to be recalled.

 In California misdemeanor cases, most judges will allow a criminal lawyer representing a defendant to recall and quash a bench warrant without them appearing in the courtroom as defined under California Penal Code 977 PC.

-Clearly, not having to personally appear in court gives a defendant many advantages, such as a situation where they live out-of-state or have other circumstances in their lives that prevent them from going to court.
+Clearly, not having to personally appear in court gives a defendant many advantages, such as in a situation where they live out-of-state or have other circumstances that prevent them from going to court.

 Why Should I Retain a Lawyer to Clear My Warrant?

-If you have an active warrant for your arrest, contact our Los Angeles criminal defense lawyers to review the details and options.
+If you have an active arrest warrant, contact our Los Angeles criminal defense lawyers to review the details and options.

-We will explain the possibility of getting your warrant recalled without going to court or spending time in jail, which will depend on different factors.
+We will explain how, depending on different factors, you can get your warrant recalled without going to court or spending time in jail.

-If you have a bench warrant for a probation violation, we might be able to recall the warrant and persuade the court to not remand you into custody.
+If you have a bench warrant for a probation violation, we might be able to recall it and persuade the court not to remand you into custody.

-Clearing bench and arrest warrants without serving jail time requires an experienced criminal defense lawyer who is familiar with:
+Clearing bench and arrest warrants without serving jail time requires an experienced criminal defense lawyer who is familiar with the following:

 - Courtroom where the warrant must be recalled;